 The sprag on this TTR was making a horrible bang on switch off and was in dire need of replacement.

-Firstly drain the engine oil if you are going to do the job with the TTR in an upright position.
-Else turn off the petrol and lay it on its side.
+Drain the engine oil if you are going to do the job with the TTR in an upright position.
+Else turn off the petrol and lay the TTR on its side.

 At this point I realised that I hadn't drained the oil so I put the TTR on its side to carry on with the job.